emmt/OptimPackNextGen.jl/README.md

 * `Brent.fmin` implements Brent's method for finding a minimum of a function.

 * `Bradi.minimize` (resp. `Bradi.maximize`) implements the BRADI ("Bracket"
-  then "Dig") method for finding a global minimum (resp. maximum) of a function.
+  then "Dig") method for finding the global minimum (resp. maximum) of a function on an interval.

 * `Step.minimize` (resp. `Step.maximize`) implements the STEP method for
-  finding a global minimum (resp. maximum) of a function.
+  finding the global minimum (resp. maximum) of a function on an interval.